jonathannaguin/sleuth-issue/README.md

 # sleuth-issue
-Test repository that shows an issue found in Spring Sleuth when using Spring Flux
+Test repository that shows an issue found in Spring Sleuth when using Spring Flux and the async AWS SDK:

-Run the spring boot application using IDEA for example and the perform the following CURL commands:
+Run the spring boot application using IDEA for example and the perform the following CURL command:

-#### Success query
+#### Query

 ```
 curl -vv -X POST http://localhost:8080/query